-Swidgers, of course, is also a word that combines elements of ‘switch’ and ‘dodge’, and this too somehow seems appropriate for our Swidger interventions in human life in THE FUTURE WAS ALWAYS WAITING, THE DAY THEY SAVED TOMORROW and THE RETURN OF YESTERDAY.
+Swidgers, of course, is also a word that combines elements of ‘switch’ and ‘dodge’, and this too somehow seems appropriate for our Swidger interventions in human life in THE TIME THAT NEVER WAS, THE TIME THEY SAVED TOMORROW and THE TIME OF YESTERDAY'S RETURN.

 Where did the idea for The Old Coach Inn come from?

 The inspiration behind The Old Coach Inn came at least in part from a sort of Tree House that Steve Nallon sees still every day on his daily walk around Chipping Barnet in north London where he lives.
 To say too much would be to give away part of the plot, but it’s such images as these that often find themselves living unobtrusively in the mind until one day, and often unexpectedly, they suddenly emerge and turn themselves into something quite magical.

 What sort of book are people calling SWIDGERS?

 In publishing, there’s what is known as ‘The Shelf Test’, which means simply, ‘Does your book have a specific shelf it can sit on?’
 And with SWIDGERS, is that the Sci-Fi shelf, Fantasy shelf, Teenage Fiction shelf or Some Other Completely Different shelf?

 The SWIDGER book series is set in the real world but within that real world are cosmic beings who may look and act like humans but unknown to them are intervening in their lives.
 This genre, or type of story, is sometimes called Urban Fantasy and you’ll find elements of it in the HARRY POTTER books and, of course, the classic television series DOCTOR WHO.
 Yet these, like SWIDGERS, also have parallel worlds and sometimes changing timelines and histories.
 And a story with features such as these is usually called a Portal Fantasy or Time Adventure.